danielabar/meblog/src/markdown/gatsby-unit-testing.md

 }
 ```

-And here are the tests for the `<SearchInput>` component.
-The first test is a simple snapshot test.
-The next two tests use the `getByTestId` function to locate the text input element, then use the `userEvent.type` function to enter some example text into the search box.
-Finally the tests use Jest's `toHaveBeenCalledWith` function which verifies the mock version of the `navigate` function was called after user hit <kbd>Enter</kbd>.
+And here is the test for the `<SearchInput>` component.
+It uses the `getByTestId` function to locate the text input element, then uses the `userEvent.type` function to enter some example text into the search box.
+Finally Jest's `toHaveBeenCalledWith` function is used to verify the mock version of the `navigate` function was called after user hit <kbd>Enter</kbd>.

 ```js
 import React from "react"